heliogoodbye/TM-Derby-Team/README.md

     - Activate the plugin through the ‘Plugins’ menu in WordPress.

 2. Adding Team Members
-    - After activating the plugin, you’ll find a new menu item called “Team Members” in the WordPress admin sidebar.
+    - After activating the plugin, you’ll find a new menu item called “TM Derby Team" in the WordPress admin sidebar.
-    - Click on “Team Members” to add new team members.
+    - Click on “TM Derby Team" to add new team members.
     - Fill in the member’s name, upload the member's headshot to the featured image area (optional), and fill in any additional information such as jersey number, position, and pronouns.
 (It is recommended that the uploaded headshot image be a 1:1 square image.)
     - Save the team member.
 3. Creating Teams (optional)